 To avoid your risk of side effects, the best vitamin C to take is sodium ascorbate powder.
 This is less acidic than ascorbic acid and has no additional ingredients.

-Be careful not to stop vitamin C supplementation cold turkey or you could get scurvy symptoms.8
+Be careful not to stop vitamin C supplementation cold turkey or you could get scurvy symptoms.

 Has vitamin C improved your health?
 Please send us some feedback!

-Continue reading to learn more about vitamin C supplementation and find out how our readers have used this supplement to better their health.
+Continue reading to learn more about vitamin C supplementation and find out how our readers have used this supplement to improve their health.